There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 No matter where you are in the country, you’re taught the same things on a speed awareness course.
 However, the cost varies depending on the police force area.
 This is because the organisations who provide the courses charge a different amount, although usually, it’s between £80 and £120.

-While the course does cost about the same as the fine, it makes sense to take the course as you don’t receive points on your licence and some course providers will let you pay the fee in installments.
+While the course does cost about the same as the fine, it makes sense to take the course as you don’t receive points on your licence and some course providers will let you settle the fee in installments.

 Since the COVID-19 pandemic, some drivers now have the option to take a speed awareness course online.
 Again, costs vary between online courses, but are typically between £80 and £90, with some as little as £73.
 Online courses also mean no travel costs, but you must ensure you have a good internet connection and access to video calling.